robzolkos/lexxy/README.md

 - `toolbar` - Pass `"false"` to disable the toolbar entirely, or pass an element ID to render the toolbar in an external element.
 By default, the toolbar is bootstrapped and displayed above the editor.
 - `attachments` - Pass `"false"` to disable attachments completely.
 By default, attachments are supported, including paste and Drag & Drop support.

 Lexxy uses the `ElementInternals` API to participate in HTML forms as any standard control.
-This means that you can use standard HTML attributes like `name`, `required`, `disabled`, etc.
+This means that you can use standard HTML attributes like `name`, `value`, `required`, `disabled`, etc.

 ## Prompts